adigudi/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change #1: Reject extra space between ](
 ![Image](/images/Code-Error-1.png)

 * The failure inducing input was [testcase1.md](https://github.com/adigudi/markdown-parse/blob/main/testcase1.md), where there was an extra space betwwen the closed bracket and the open parentheses.
 The bug preventing the code from working was that the program would cause an error if there was an extra space between the closed bracked and the open parentheses.
-This would produce a symptom where the program would keep running until there was an OutOfMemory error.
+This would produce a symptom (screenshot below) where the program would keep running until there was an OutOfMemory error.

 ![Image](/images/testcase1-symptom.png)